 Telephone: 0116 252 2356

 Charlotte Walsh completed both her undergraduate degree and M. Phil in law at Manchester University, graduating in 1997.
 She then took up her present position as law lecturer within the Law School at Leicester.
 At present she teaches undergraduate Criminology and Criminal Justice.
-Charlotte Walsh is the academic responsible for the Innocence Project.
+Charlotte Walsh is the academic responsible for the Pro Bono research into alleged miscarriages of justice project.
 She is academic co-ordinator for the Law and Criminology degree programme.

 Criminological issues in general, with a particular focus upon drug policy, neuroscience and youth justice policy, all approached from a liberal, human rights informed perspective.

 - Walsh, “Beyond Religious Freedom: psychedelics and cognitive liberty” in Labate, Beatriz, C. & Cavnar, Clancy (Eds) (2014).
 Prohibition, Religious Freedom, and Human Rights: Regulating Traditional Drug Use.
 Berlin/Heidelberg: Springer

 - Walsh, “Bioprediction in Youth Justice” in Singh, Sinnott-Armstrong and Savalecu (eds) Bioprediction, Biomarkers and Bad Behavior: scientific, legal and ethical challenges, Oxford University Press, 2013

 - Walsh, "Drugs, the Internet & Change" (2011) Journal of Psychoactive Drugs 43(01), 55-63.